 and miss the real meaning of Christmas.

 He watches over me after I fall into bed

 the Lord is your excuse not to overdo and over-commit

 The Lord will keep you from doing yourself in–

 he will watch over me and help me relax and let go

 both now and in the future

-I asked my in-laws to stay with us during the surgeries; I let friends help me and bring me food; I will call when I need one of my kids dropped off or picked up; I even made a pack with myself that I would hire a house cleaner (I did) during this season in my life.
+I asked my in-laws to stay with us during the fall surgeries; I let friends help me and bring me food; I absolutely call a fellow parent when I need one of my kids dropped off or picked up; I even made a pact with myself that I would hire a house cleaner (I did) during this season in my life.

 The more we’re real with ourselves, our friends, and family, and yes, even with God, the more we can embrace our need for help and reach out.
 It’s really the only way to survive.
 We all need grace, we all need love, and we all need help.